 2009 — Flying Machine

 Partnered by Piggy French, Flying Machine was the inaugural winner of this competition.
 Aged eight at the time, the gelding by Cult Hero jumped a double clear, bar one showjumping time-fault to top the class, beating the late, great Avebury and Andrew Nicholson into second place.
-Flying Machine went on to finish fourth in the CCI4* at Luhmuhlen in 2011 before he was taken on by Annie Keir, the daughter of one of his co-owners, Belinda Keir.
+Flying Machine went on to finish fourth in the CCI4* (now five-star) at Luhmühlen in 2011 before he was taken on by Annie Keir, the daughter of one of his co-owners, Belinda Keir.
 Annie and ‘Fly’ enjoyed competing at the lower levels, including finishing second in the CCIJ* at Tattersalls in 2014.

 2010 — NZB Land Vision

 This big grey took the spoils in 2010 aged nine, ridden by Sir Mark Todd, beating Treason and Sarah Cohen into second and Zara Tindall and High Kingdom into seventh.
 The following spring, ‘Ben’ and Mark won Badminton, after which he only did a few events due to being plagued by injury.
 Ben was put down on 17 March 2018 when he suffered complications after colic surgery.
 Mark told H&H at the time: “He was definitely the best horse I’d had since Charisma”.